SpartnerNL/Laravel-Excel/docs/import/cache.md

 ### Cell caching

-You can enable cell caching inside the config `cache.php`.
+You can enable cell caching inside the config `excel.php`.
 You can choose between a couple of drivers and change a couple of settings.
 By default the caching is **enabled** and will use **in memory** caching.

 ### Remembering results